Are You Ready (Disturbed song): Themes and composition

 Due to its origins as a 2004 song idea, Donegan described the song as having an "old Disturbed sound".
 One publication alluded to it as a "heavy" song.

 Reception

 Heavy.com, in documenting fan reaction, noted that the song was generally positively received, with most noting its similarity to the band's earlier albums, which was cited as both a positive and negative trait by various commenters.
-Metal Sucks agreed with the notion.
+MetalSucks agreed with the notion.
 Despite its heavier nature, Wall of Sound praised the song as one that would also appeal to an older generation of listeners that may have started to follow the band later in their career after the crossover success of their cover of "The Sound of Silence".